 Power BI also has a feature called Power Automate, which allows users to automate data workflows, and a feature called Power Platform, which enables users to create custom apps and workflows.

-In terms of pricing, Tableau is generally considered to be more expensive than Power BI, but it also offers more advanced features.
-Tableau offers a free trial, but after that, it requires a subscription, with prices starting at $70 per user per month.
+In terms of pricing, Tableau is considered more expensive than Power BI, but it also offers more advanced features.
+Tableau offers a free trial, but after that, it requires a subscription, with prices starting at $75 per user per month.

 While Tableau allows you to analyze data in large volumes without many limitations, Power BI is better suited to handling smaller volumes of data.
 With Tableau, you would be able to analyze data within your clouds and servers.